Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 println("done status: " + status.DONE)
 ```

+Note: Currently the comma separated tags and values need to be defined on different lines than the starting 'enum var {' definition (this will be fixed in the next release)

 ### Pointers

 Dpdl supports a form of **`pointers`** (eg. int *ptr = &x ).